 • Step-by-Step Photos: Check out the blog post above for step-by-step photos to guide you through how this gluten free puff pastry recipe should look at each stage.

 • Like this Recipe?
-It would mean SO much to me if you could leave a 5* rating and tell all your gluten free friends about these Gluten Free Puff Pastry!
+It would mean SO much to me if you could leave a 5* rating and leave a little comment about this Gluten Free Puff Pastry recipe!
+It really helps support my blog and get my recipes out there, so thank you! xx

 Nutrition